October 26, 2018 Musicology No Comments

-My favorite example is Dr Dre’s 1995 single “Keep Their Heads Ringing,” which opens with a bunch of references to “Funk You Up,” by The Sequence.
+My favorite classic example is Dr Dre’s 1995 single “Keep Their Heads Ringing,” which opens with a bunch of references to “Funk You Up,” by The Sequence.
 “Funk You Up” was the second single from Sugar Hill Records (after Rappers Delight) and the first hit ever by a female rap group.
 It’s an iconic track, and he pays it homage.
 Give it a few seconds and listen to the verse.

-And this is “Funk you up” by The Sequence.
+And this is “Funk You Up” by The Sequence.

 “Hey, you, sitting over there